Search

 Day 13: Drive Back from Ranipul to Phidim bazaar by local jeep

-On Day 13, you will ride a local jeep from Ranipul to Phidim bazaar.
+On Day 13, we will take a local jeep from Ranipul to Phidim bazaar.
 This is a common way to travel in this hilly area of Nepal.
 The drive will be bumpy but scenic, with winding roads and views of small villages and the eastern hills.
-The jeep ride will take a few hours, depending on the road conditions and any stops you make.
+The jeep ride will take a few hours, depending on the road conditions and any stops you make along the way.
 Phidim Bazaar is the main trading hub in the area.

 Itinerary Details